landakram/markhudnall.com/resources/posts/test-post.md

 Author: Mark Hudnall
 Date: 2015-12-13

-# Building static sites in Clojure with Stasis

 [Stasis](https://github.com/magnars/stasis) is a static site toolkit for Clojure.
 Unlike pretty much every other static site generator, though, it is not an "opinionated framework", or packed full with flavor-of-the-month templating